BA (Stanford) MA, PhD (Princeton)

 Selected publications and presentations

-- Kervyn, N., Bergsieker, H. B., Grignard, F., & Yzerbyt, V. (in press).
-An advantage of appearing mean or lazy: Amplified impressions of warmth or competence after mixed descriptions.
-Journal of Experimental Social Psychology.
+- Kervyn, N., Bergsieker, H. B., Grignard, F., & Yzerbyt, V. (2016).
+An advantage of appearing mean or lazy: Amplified impressions of competence or warmth after mixed descriptions.
+Journal of Experimental Social Psychology, 62, 17-23.

 - Murphy, M. C., Richeson, J. A., Shelton, J. N., Rheinschmidt, M. L., & Bergsieker, H. B. (2013).
 Cognitive costs of contemporary prejudice.
 Group Processes and Intergroup Relations, 16, 560-571.